 Change Registered Agent DIY in North Carolina

-You can change your registered agent or the address of the registered office by filing the Statement of Change with the North Carolina Secretary of State.
-You can file the Statement of Change to change the registered agent or principal office address online, by mail, or in-person.
+You can change your registered agent or the address of the registered office by filing the Statement of Change with the NC Secretary of State.
+You can file the Statement of Change to change the registered agent or principal office address online, by mail, or in person.

 Changing a Registered Agent or Registered Office Online